dportik/SSDi-Calculator/README.md

 2. Sex - This represents whether the individual is male or female.
 This should be coded as `m`, `M`, `f`, or `F`.
 The `m` and `f` are not case-sensitive (`m` = `M`).
 Any letters or symbols here that are not `m` or `f` will be excluded from the analysis (and written to the log file as errors).

-3. Size - This should be the body size measurement of the individual, such as `35.5` or another float value.
-Please include at least one decimal place.
+3. Size - This should be the body size measurement of the individual, such as `35.5` or `35`.
+You can include any number of decimal places, or none at all.

 Any number of additional columns can be included after the third column - they are simply ignored.
 The header line is also ignored, so you can label your columns however you like.